THYROID DISORDERS

 Goiters (lumps):

+An imaging study to determine the size, location, and characteristics of any nodules within the gland.
+Types of imaging studies include CT or CAT scans, ultrasound, or MRIs.
 A fine-needle aspiration biopsy—a safe, relatively painless procedure.
 With this procedure, a hypodermic needle is passed into the lump, and tissue fluid samples containing cells are taken.
 Several passes with the needle may be required.
 Sometimes ultrasound is used to guide the needle into the nodule.
 There is little pain afterward and very few complications from the procedure.
 This test gives the doctor more information on the nature of the lump in your thyroid gland and may help to differentiate a benign from a malignant or cancerous thyroid mass.
+Thyroid surgery may be required when:

-the trachea (windpipe) or esophagus are compressed because one or both lobes are very large
+the fine needle aspiration is reported as indeterminate, suspicious or suggestive of cancer imaging shows that nodules have worrisome characteristics or that nodules are getting bigger the trachea (windpipe) or esophagus are compressed because one or both lobes are very large

 Historically, some thyroid nodules, including some that are malignant, have shown a reduction in size with the administration of thyroid hormone.
 However, this treatment, known as medical “suppression” therapy, has proven to be an unreliable treatment method.